 Ethernet cable port - to connect to a computer network

-Universal Serial Bus (USB) type A port - for keyboard, mouse and other peripherals
+Universal Serial Bus (USB) type C - for keyboard, mouse and other peripherals

 Ports change over time as new standards are adopted and new technology developed.
 For example, computers in the 1980s and 1990s would have had a slot for "floppy disks" - thin magnetic disks covered by a plastic case - to store and transfer information.
 Floppy disks have been obsolete for years, but were so common that even today many apps still use a "Save" icon (a small picture that's a shortcut to open an app or give an app an instruction) or that looks like a floppy disk.

 The Microsoft Word Save icon is a good example of a floppy disk icon that is still used today